best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 - There is a high level of rejection of AI-generated outputs, and a significant amount of time is spent reviewing and editing AI-generated outputs.
 - AI tools lack a lot of the implicit context that exists in projects.

 There is also the pertinent question of how individuals and organisations build and retain skill in workplaces inundated with vibe coding.
 A [study by Anthropic](https://www.anthropic.com/research/AI-assistance-coding-skills) suggests that LLM adoption, especially if it is done quickly and aggressively, can have a negative impact on individuals' ability to learn on the job.
 This has potentially quite serious implications at the organisational level regarding internal career progression and technical debt within teams.
+[Negative impacts on psychological wellbeing](https://www.nature.com/articles/s41598-025-98385-2) have also been measured after the adoption of LLMs in the workplace, with increased boredom and decreased motivation associated with using LLMs.

 There is also a risk that LLM-generated code can contain [critical security vulnerabilities](https://www.databricks.com/blog/passing-security-vibe-check-dangers-vibe-coding).
 This is of particular importance to anybody working on web-based platforms and applications.